Alexander in Genesee County, New York — The American Northeast (Mid-Atlantic)

 National Register of Historic Places 1973

 Location.
 42° 54.12′ N, 78° 15.563′ W. Marker is in Alexander, New York, in Genesee County.
 Marker is on Church Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 3350 Church Street, Alexander NY 14005, United States of America.
+Touch for directions.

 Regarding Cobblestone School.
 Originally constructed in 1837 through the private funding by the Literary Society of the Alexandrian Library, this three story cobblestone structure served as a school for 101 years until 1938.
 Today the building houses the Alexander Town Hall and the town courts.
 It is now the only three story town hall building in the country.